 Driven by seeing improvements in his numbers or beating a time on one of his local climbs in Girona, Mark wants to continue his development with the team and see what type of rider he progresses into.

-After making his Grand Tour debut at the Vuelta a España towards the year, Mark showed his talents and potential with two top-five stage finishes – very impressive results for someone in their neo-pro year.
+After making his Grand Tour debut at the Vuelta a España towards the end of 2020, Mark showed his talents and potential with two top-five stage finishes – very impressive results for someone in their neo-pro year.